sunfishcode/wasm-reference-manual/WebAssembly.md

    [enumeration of the Known Sections](#known-sections).
  - Custom sections are required to start their payload with an [identifier] *name*.
 TODO: Is it a validation error if they don't?
+ - The encoding for the module is required to be exactly the length of the data that encodes it
+ - The requirements of every component [encoding type] of the module are required.

 > The `magic_cookie` bytes begin with a NUL character, indicating to generic tools that the ensuing contents are not generally "text", followed by the UTF-8